*this post contains affiliate links, read my disclosure here*

-Place flour in a medium sized mixing bowl, create a well in the bottom and add your eggs.
-Using a fork, mix the eggs into the four until the dough comes together.
+Place flour in a medium-sized mixing bowl, create a well in the bottom and add your eggs.
+Using a fork, mix the eggs into the flour until the dough comes together.
 Knead outside of the bowl.

 Let’s talk about flour!
 Getting the perfect homemade pasta comes down to the perfect flour.
 In my humble opinion, the best flour to use for making pasta at home is Semolina.
 Others can argue that 00 flour (the same flour used to make absolutely delectable pizza dough) is the way to go, but I find that semolina flour, being a very sturdy flour, creates an awesome, strong base for homemade pasta that is quite literally put through the wringer.
 Pizza dough is not worked all too much as compared to pasta dough so I want a flour that can withstand the beating I put my dough through.

 For my health nuts out there or those who don’t have a ton of extra space/money laying around, you can definitely make pasta dough out of different flours.
 If you want whole wheat pasta, substitute the flour out for the semolina 1:1.
 Those with tight spaces and tight budgets, all-purpose flour definitely works as well.
 If you do want to treat yourself to some fantastic pasta, though, semolina flour is less than $4 at your local grocery store (well… if you go to AJ’s, it’ll be considerably more but everything costs considerably more).
 Can you really taste the difference between pasta made with semolina flour and all-purpose flour???
 The answer is an astounding YES!
 I find that pasta made with AP flour to be denser and chewy, whereas pasta made with semolina is more delicate and supple.